 Note that the rent is 18/-, but the previous owner was not William King (as stated in the article) but Leonard King.
 There was another transaction involving Edward Swain and Leonard King in 1710 - but note the wording:

 The transaction of the Red Lion propertry, however, took place in 1704 between Edward and Leonard King:

 With this information, one can trace the history of the Red Lion back still further.
 The ‘Survey of the Manor of Temple Dinsley’ dated 1664’ recorded this property again with a rent of 18/-:

 The link with transactions between John Riches and Leonard King is clear:

 The extract noted above is dated 20 October 1673.
 It refers to the same property held by John Riches and in the right margin it adds, ‘now Ed(ward) Swain’s’.
-And note that John Riches was taxed for two hearths in 1662.This means that the larger of the two cottages that comprise the Red Lion was built before 1664 - fifty years earlier than previously thought.Attention is also drawn to this news advertisement dated July 1847:
+Note that John Riches was taxed for two hearths in 1662.This means that the two cottages that comprise the Red Lion were built before 1664 - fifty years earlier than previously thought.Attention is drawn to this news advertisement dated July 1847:

 Summary of Temple Dinsley Manorial records re: Preston 1664 - 1788